iki-wgt/anonymized_data_evaluation_and_training_pipeline/README.md

 Code might not ready to run & documentation might not complete.

 # Pipeline for Anonymization, Training and Evaluation of YOLO on Anonymized Data
-This repository provides a pipeline for anonymizing data & train and evaluat YOLO object detection models on privacy-preserving data.
+This repository provides a pipeline for anonymizing data & train/evaluat YOLO object detection models on anonymized data.

-**Link to paper, graphs and other visualization will be provided at publication** **Own Dataset, along further details, will be released upon publication** **Repo is currently in a Work-in-Progress state in preparation for paper publication**
+**Link to paper, details of training, graphs and other visualization will be provided at publication**

+**Own Dataset, along further details, will be released upon publication**

+**Repo is currently in a Work-in-Progress state in preparation for paper publication**

 **Features**: